 The Importance of staying Hydrated

-We can´t stress enough on the importance of staying hydrated for your health and well-being.
-There´s a presence of a fluid in the fascia that flows around the cells, delivering and supplying nutrients.
+We can´t stress enough the importance of staying hydrated for your health and well-being.
+There´s a presence of fluid in the fascia that flows around the cells, delivering and supplying nutrients.

 In addition to that, the fluid also gets rid of toxins and waste.